abarghi/Examples_for_Network_Science/README.md

-According to Sayama et al. (2015), another essential concept of network literacy is that "Today's computer technology allows you to study real-world networks.\" So to make the course pedagogically and technologically interactive, I decided to use R[^4] in the classroom.
+According to Sayama et al. (2015), another essential concept of network literacy is that "Today's computer technology allows you to study real-world networks.\" So to make the course pedagogically and technologically interactive, I decided to use [R](https://www.r-project.org/) in the classroom.
 I chose R because it is an open-source and free statistical and programming software and, along with Python, is one of the popular choices in the data science community.
-To this end, I created R Markdown[^5] files for the chapters I covered (Chapters 3, 4, and 5), with a focus on the yeast protein interaction network[^6] from `igraph`[^7] package as the main real-world network.
+To this end, I created [R Markdown](https://rmarkdown.rstudio.com/) files for the chapters I covered (Chapters 3, 4, and 5), with a focus on the [yeast protein interaction network](https://rdrr.io/cran/igraphdata/man/yeast.html)[^4] from [`igraph`](https://igraph.org/r/) package as the main real-world network.
 The yeast protein interaction network is an undirected network where the nodes are proteins inside a yeast cell and the links are the interactions between these proteins.

-To run these files, students installed R and RStudio[^8] Desktop (also available for free under an open source license) on their computers.
+To run these files, students installed R and [RStudio](https://www.rstudio.com/) Desktop (also available for free under an open source license) on their computers.
-Since this course does not have a prerequisite where learning R, particularly utilizing `tidyverse`[^9], is one of the main objectives, I used the following DataCamp[^10] courses as online assignments to bring everyone to the same level: Introduction to R; Intermediate R; Network Analysis in R; Introduction to the Tidyverse; Case Studies: Network Analysis in R. DataCamp is an online platform for learning a plethora of data science topics, with a focus on R and Python, and my students had free access to these courses through DataCamp for Classrooms[^11].
+Since this course does not have a prerequisite where learning R, particularly utilizing [`tidyverse`](https://www.tidyverse.org/), is one of the main objectives, I used the following [DataCamp](https://www.datacamp.com/) courses as online assignments to bring everyone to the same level: Introduction to R; Intermediate R; Network Analysis in R; Introduction to the Tidyverse; Case Studies: Network Analysis in R. DataCamp is an online platform for learning a plethora of data science topics, with a focus on R and Python, and my students had free access to these courses through [DataCamp for Classrooms](https://www.datacamp.com/groups/classrooms).
-Having access to these courses, to some extent, addressed the challenge of students coming from "diverse computational and coursework backgrounds\" as one of the challenges pointed out by Porter (2018) [^12] in teaching an undergraduate network science course.
+Having access to these courses, to some extent, addressed the challenge of students coming from "diverse computational and coursework backgrounds\" as one of the challenges pointed out by Porter (2018) [^5] in teaching an undergraduate network science course.

 On the one hand, I find learning the basics of R and using `tidyverse` functions less challenging for someone who has had little to no coding